POETSII/pstack/docs/engines.md

 From here on, things are somewhat straightforward.
 Each engine knows its allocated region so it can tell which devices are local vs. external from its perspective.
 It starts an event loop to process messages and update (local) device states.
-Any time a local device generates a message which fans out to devices in a remote region, the engine pushes it to a dedicated region queue on Redis.
+Any time a local device generates a message that fans out to devices in a remote region, the engine pushes it to a dedicated region queue on Redis.
 The engine responsible for simulating the remote region then deques and processes the transmitted message.
 For example, when `n0` sends a message